-- 103 The board may delegate any of their powers to sub-committees; a subcommittee must include at least one charity trustee, but other members of a sub-committee need not be charity trustees. - 104 The board may also delegate to the chair of the organisation (or the holder of any other post) such of their powers as they may consider appropriate. - 105 When delegating powers under clause 103 or 104, the board must set out appropriate conditions (which must include an obligation to report regularly to the board). - 106 Any delegation of powers under clause 103 or 104 may be revoked or altered by the board at any time. - 107 The rules of procedure for each sub-committee, and the provisions relating to membership of each sub-committee, shall be set by the board.
+- The board may delegate any of their powers to sub-committees; a sub-committee must include at least one charity trustee, but other members of a sub-committee need not be charity trustees. - The board may also delegate to the chair of the organisation (or the holder of any other post) such of their powers as they may consider appropriate. - 104 When delegating powers under clause 102 or 103, the board must set out appropriate conditions (which must include an obligation to report regularly to the board). - Any delegation of powers under clause 102 or 103 may be revoked or altered by the board at any time. - The rules of procedure for each sub-committee, and the provisions relating to membership of each sub-committee, shall be set by the board.